Calling for an Appointment

 The Reason You are Seeking Counseling

-During your first appointment, we will review the paperwork I provided to you to complete and begin to talk in more detail about why you are seeking services.
-We will review your personal history, and I will ask you a lot of questions about yourself.
-This helps me get to know you and for us to decide together if I can help you.
-At the end of this process, which can take between 1-3 sessions, we will typically make a treatment plan (an agreement about what you want to work on in therapy) and then begin to work toward your goals.
+During your first appointment, we will talk about why you are seeking services and review some paperwork.
+We will begin to review your personal history, and I will ask you a lot of questions about yourself.
+This helps me get to know you and how I can help you.
+At the end of this process, which can take between 1-3 sessions, we will typically discuss your goals for therapy and then discuss options for how to best work toward them.
 On rare occasion, you may be referred for other services that better fit your needs.

 Therapy sessions are usually weekly at first, between 45-60 minutes.
 However, depending on your needs, I may agree to meet with you more or less frequently.
 I do often give "homework", with your consent, designed to help you make progress toward your goals between sessions.